 Join us in celebrating all that is great about the countryside and the people who work and live in it.

 Over 400 trade stands, three display rings so much to see and do.

 Hello......Avening wants to tell you that the Pig

 Face Day and Queen Matilda's Feast is being celebrated in full costume, with hog

-roast, jesters and band and starts in the church at 6pm.
+roast, jesters and band and starts in The Church of the Holy Cross at Avening near Minchinhampton at 6pm.
 The celebrations will finish

 Pig Face Day held on Holy Cross Day in September in Avening.

 Starting at 6pm with the Traditional Candlelit service with the presentation of a Boar's

 Head by Queen Matilda.
 Everyone is invited in Medieval dress to commemorate the one